 Apple cores are mush harder and dense than the peel or flesh of an apple.
-The peel and flesh are both easily pecked and broken up.
+The apple peel and flesh are both easily pecked and broken up.
 The core tends to break off in bits, often times too large for a chicken to safely swallow.

 The other big problem with apple cores is not the core itself.
 It is what is inside the core…

-Can Chickens Eat Apple Seed?
+Can Chickens Eat Apple Seeds?